 Titan’s landscape also shares other similarities with Earth.
 Large, arid swaths of dunes gird the moon’s equatorial regions.
 Composed of organic materials that settle out of Titan’s thick, hazy atmosphere, these dunelands are sculpted by winds in ways similar to dunes in places like Namibia and the Sahara.
 Scientists have also spotted volcano-like mounds that, if indeed volcanic in nature, would erupt slushy lavas made of water rather than molten rock.

-From its perch in space, Cassini has been watching Titan’s climate cycle play out over the years, with seasonal changes bringing bright, feathery methane rain clouds that dump precipitation on the landscape.
+From its perch in space, Cassini watched Titan’s climate cycle play out over the years, with seasonal changes bringing bright, feathery methane rain clouds that dump precipitation on the landscape.
 Huygens saw clear evidence of a landscape that experiences intermittent but heavy floods, not unlike places in the American desert southwest.

 Titan's smoggy atmosphere resembles an extreme version of the skies above Los Angeles on a day with poor air quality.
 And, more importantly, Titan’s atmosphere is thought to be similar to early Earth's before life developed here.
 Titan provides perhaps the best stage in the solar system to watch the organic chemistry that led to the origin of life on Earth billions of years ago.
 Titan can also be considered a possible analog for the future Earth.
 Its methane cycle gives us a hint of what Earth’s water cycle might look like in the far future as the increasingly brighter-burning sun changes the stability of water in our oceans and atmosphere.
 The seas at Titan’s poles might be remnants of larger bodies of liquid that once covered much more of the moon’s surface.

-› Cassini is, in a sense, a time machine.
-It has given us a portal to see the physical processes that likely shaped the development of our solar system, as well as planetary systems around other stars.
+3. Cassini was, in a sense, a time machine.
+It gave us a portal to see the physical processes that likely shaped the development of our solar system, as well as planetary systems around other stars.

-› The length of Cassini’s mission has enabled us to observe weather and seasonal changes, improving our understanding of similar processes at Earth, and potentially those at planets around other stars.
+4. The length of Cassini’s mission enabled us to observe weather and seasonal changes, improving our understanding of similar processes at Earth, and potentially those at planets around other stars.

 This long-lived robotic observing platform, bristling with science instruments, provided an unparalleled glimpse into what happens as weather and climate conditions on the planet and Titan respond to the seasons -- sometimes rather abruptly.
 Among the most amazing changes Cassini captured: the eruption of a once-every-30-years storm (one of the most powerful ever seen in the solar system), methane rainstorms at Titan and the appearance and disappearance of features such as the “magic island.”